First published 07.06.2018; last updated 08.01.2023

 - King Street – Small Bar, The Royal Naval Volunteer, The Beer Emporium, Llandoger Trow (German lager specialists), The Old Duke (jazz), among others.

-Before we get down to business we must once again thank Patreon supporters like Jonathan Tucker, Peter Allen and Andrew Brunton who justified us spending a bit too much time putting this together.
+Before we get down to business we must once again thank Patreon supporters like Andrew Drinkwater, Mark Landells and Simon Branscombe, who justified us spending a bit too much time putting this together.
 If you find this post useful please do consider signing up or at least buying us a pint via Ko-Fi.

 Our former local

-We’re very fond of the The Drapers Arms, 447 Gloucester Road, Horfield, BS7 8TZ, and find it hard to be objective but here are some facts and figures: it is a former CAMRA local pub of the year; serves at least five local ales direct from the cask; is open from 17:00 to 21:30pm Mon-Thu, 16:00-21:30 Fri-Sun, and 12-9:30 Sat; and is a bus ride from the city centre, or about an hour’s walk.
+We’re very fond of the The Drapers Arms, 447 Gloucester Road, Horfield, BS7 8TZ, and find it hard to be objective but here are some facts and figures: it is a former CAMRA local pub of the year; serves at least five local ales direct from the cask; is open from 5pm to 9:30pm on weekdays, and 4pm to 9:30pm on Fridays, Saturdays and Sundays.
+It usually opens at midday when Bristol Rovers are playing at home on Saturday.
+It’s a bus ride from the city centre, or about an hour’s walk.

 A while ago we talked about the importance of giving straightforward answers.
 With that in mind here are a couple of quite different pubs we’d particularly recommend if you’ve got a couple of hours spare in the centre, between trains and meetings.